Spain 1940 - Spain 2015.

 Artist, writer, lecturer and art critic.
-Elena Asins studied at the School of Fine Arts in Paris, at the University of Stuttgart (Semiotics with professor Max Bense) at the Complutense University of Madrid (Centre of Calculus), at New School for Social Research (New York) and at Columbia University (Department of Computer Science: Computer Art), where she was invited as Visiting Scholar for the investigation of the digital application in plastic arts (computer art).
+Elena Asins studied at the School of Fine Arts in Paris, at the University of Stuttgart (Semiotics with professor Max Bense), at the Complutense University of Madrid (Centre of Calculus), at New School for Social Research (New York) and at Columbia University (Department of Computer Science: Computer Art), where she was invited as Visiting Scholar for the investigation of the digital application in plastic arts (computer art).

-Her work is remarkable mainly due to her rigor and coherence, as well as her independence, regardless of fashion or the interests of the art market.
+Her work is remarkable mainly due to her rigor and coherence, as well as her independence, regardless of trends or the interests of the art market.
 Her two-dimensional and three-dimensional works can be found in museums, private and public collections.
 She has been awarded seven scholarships of national and international status and she has given numerous courses and lectures on Contemporary Art in different universities and cultural centers.

 Elena Asins was awarded the Gold Medal for Merit in Fine Arts in 2006, in Spain.